bibstha/safe_parser/README.txt

 * Array
 * Hash

-A HashParser::BadHash exception is thrown if unserializable values are present.

-== FEATURES/PROBLEMS:

-* Any potential security issues?
+Array and Hash can have any literals inside or another Array or Hash.

+If the ruby code contains anything besides the literals, it throws a `SafeHash::UnsafeError` Exception.

 == INSTALL:

-* Add to Gemfile: `gem 'hash_parser'`
+* Add to Gemfile: `gem 'safe_parser'`

 == DEVELOPERS:

-    require 'hash_parser'
+    require 'safe_parser'

     # This successfully parses the hash
     a = "{ :key_a => { :key_1a => 'value_1a', :key_2a => 'value_2a' },
            :key_b => { :key_1b => 'value_1b' } }"
-    p HashParser.new.safe_load(a)
+    p SafeParser.new.safe_load(a)

-    # This throws a HashParser::BadHash exception
+    # This throws a SafeParser::BadHash exception
     a = "{ :key_a => system('ls') }"
-    p HashParser.new.safe_load(a)
+    p SafeParser.new.safe_load(a)

-== TODO:

-* Allow objects of certain types to be deserialized

 == LICENSE: